 Looking for a great place to stay in Birmingham?
 Enjoy our special offer

-Whether you want to taste Michelin-starred delights or funky street food, Staying Cool at the Rotunda is the perfect base to explore the best places to eat in Birmingham.
+Want to taste Michelin-starred delights or funky street food?
+Staying Cool’s Rotunda serviced apartments are the perfect base to explore the best places to eat in Birmingham.

-Book one of our chic serviced apartments using using the code MICHELIN and enjoy 10% off.
+Book one of our chic serviced apartments using the code MICHELIN and enjoy 10% off.